-If you are submitting the board support upstream and cannot give Linaro maintainers a device, then we are going to ask you to become the maintainer for the device you have added.
+If you are submitting the board support upstream we are going to ask you to become the maintainer for the device you have added.
 This means that you should also update the MAINTAINERS.md file accordingly.
 By being a maintainer for a device you are responsible to keep it up to date and you will be asked every quarter as part of the OP-TEE release schedule to test your device running the latest OP-TEE software.